 Each database family requires its own account.
-For example, you need to create an EBSCO account, a ProQuest account, as well as an account in UNB WorldCat.
+For example, you need to create an EBSCO account and a ProQuest account.
 Remember to use your institutional email when setting up such accounts.

-As an example, let's take a look at our account options in UNB WorldCat.
-If you have have a search that you would like to save, click on the "Sign in" button in the top-right corner to create an account
+Let's take a look at account options in UNB WorldCat.
+If you have a search that you would like to save, click on the "Sign in" button to access additional catalogue features.

-Once you create an account, you can save your searches by selecting the "Save this search" option on the left.
+Once you sign in, you can save your searches by selecting the "Save Search" option.

-Access your saved searches via this "Saved Searches" link or by selecting "My Saved Searches" in the top-right, drop-down menu.
+Access your saved searches via this "Saved Searches" link.

 You can also create and share lists of materials.
-To create a new list, go to "My personal Lists," select "Create list," give it a name, optionally add a description, check your privacy settings, and save it.

-Add items to your list by selecting the starred "Save" option in the bottom-right of each record.
-Go to "My Items" and use the "Move" option to populate your chosen list.
+Add items to your list by selecting the starred "Save" option.
+Go to "Saved Items" and click on "Create List" to name your list, set your privacy settings, and "Save."
 To share your lists, use the "Email" option within each list.
 In this video, you have learned how to:

-- search within specific UNB Libraries' collections,

-- use wildcard symbols as search strategies,

-- use the database search history to modify your search,

-- save your searches in UNB WorldCat, and

-- create and share lists in UNB WorldCat.
+- search within specific UNB Libraries' collections, - use wildcard symbols as search strategies,use the database search history to modify your search, - save your searches in UNB WorldCat, and - create and share lists in UNB WorldCat.